akshatmishra25/hacktoberfest2023/README.md

 ## How does it work? 🤔

 Participating in Hacktoberfest is simple.
 All you need to do is sign up on the Hacktoberfest website and submit at least four pull requests to any public GitHub repository between October 1 and October 31.
 But remember, quality matters!
 Your pull requests should add value to the project and follow the project's guidelines.
-It's not just about quantity; it's about making meaningful contributions. ✨
+It's not just about quantity. it's about making meaningful contributions. ✨

 ## Why should you participate? 🌟